ikanisa/abareyo/README.md

    ```bash
    pnpm install
    ```
-   `pnpm` reads the existing npm lockfile via Corepack, so there is no need to regenerate dependency metadata.
+   `pnpm` installs dependencies deterministically via the workspace lockfile; no additional metadata needs to be generated.
 2. Ensure the Supabase CLI is installed (<https://supabase.com/docs/guides/cli>).
 Log in once so migrations can run.
 3. Start Supabase locally (or point the env vars to a remote project):
    ```bash